pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * Plot distribution of sum(entropy) for both strategies
   * Plot entropy by turn # for each strategy
   * Plot simulated score distribution for each strategy

+* Factor `axle.algebra.chain` in terms of well-known combinators

 * Gerrymandering sensitivity
 * Game theory axioms (Nash, etc)